Jirinrin/AYA/README.md

 There are some arguments available to pass to Aya:
 - `--start` / `-s` => start Aya without asking for a starting directory
-- `--userscript` / `-u` => directly run a userscript you provide
-- `--cmd` / `-c` => directly run a command you provide (and the text after it will be interpreted as arguments to call the command with)
-- Arguments if you no userscript/command option was specified:
-  - If the first word you give is a userscript or command, it will run that as if you had provided the equivalent `--userscript` / `--cmd`
-  - Otherwise, it will just directly type whichever text you provided as the first line.
+- If you just throw in some arguments, they'll be parsed as being a userscript:
+  - Multiple line splitting with `\n` or `&&`
+  - Can reference to commands with or without dot
+  - Can reference to userscript with or without `.u(serscript)` in front
+  - Random js code also works as usual
-- `--continueAfterCmd` / `-co` => When providing a `--userscript` / `--cmd`, Aya will by default close when it's done.
+- `--continueAfterCmd` / `-co` => When providing stuff to run on init, Aya will by default close when it's done.
 Setting this option allows you to continue using it after the command/userscript is done.
+- `--dir` / `-d` => set starting directory as a command line arg
+- `--help`: get the available init args

 ## File metadata